mapozyan/caps/README.txt

 Configuring
 -----------

-* ElasticSearch engine location
+* ElasticSearch engine network path
     If you installed ElasticSearch locally, it will usually be available at http://localhost:9200/ so you don't need to modify this setting.
 However, you can change it if you need different setup.

+* ElasticSearch engine local path (optional)
+    Example: c:\programs\elasticsearch-7.8.1
+    If you plan to run ElasticSearch locally, PowerSearch might be set up to launch it in the background when needed.
+Just point here to the home directory where ElasticSearch is located.
+    Note that in this case PowerSearch will manage to stop ElasticSearch when you close Calibre.

-* Path to pdftotext tool
+* Path to pdftotext tool (optional)
-    If pdftotext tool can not be found in PATH, enter the full path to pdftotext.
+    If pdftotext tool can not be found in PATH, enter the full path to pdftotext executable file.

 * Number of parallel processes for text extraction
     By default this number is equal to number of CPUs on your system minus one.
 You can change it